-Restructuring liabilities primarily consist of the estimated future obligations for contract suspension costs and severance and benefits obligations.
-These restructuring liabilities, all of which are expected to be paid in the year ending December 31, 2020, are recorded in either accounts payable or other accrued liabilities in the consolidated balance sheets.
+Restructuring liabilities primarily consisted of the estimated future obligations for contract suspension costs and severance and benefits obligations.
+These restructuring liabilities, all of which were paid in the year ending December 31, 2020, were recorded in either accounts payable or other accrued liabilities in the consolidated balance sheets.

-The Company approved a reduction-in-force during the year ended December 31, 2019, for which it has accrued severance and benefits charges.
-As of December 31, 2019, no cash payments had been made.
-The Company has also accrued the maximum amount potentially payable under a manufacturing work order which it suspended, recorded impairment charges against property and equipment and right-of-use assets formerly used for manufacturing from which no future benefits will be derived, and incurred legal fees in connection with the restructuring.
-The Company expects to record further charges in 2020 for legal fees, broker commissions and accretion related to the manufacturing premises and, potentially, further impairment of a right-of-use asset if it is unable to sublease the manufacturing premises for as much as it is presently paying, or if subleasing takes longer than expected.
-The Company has not agreed to pay the full amount accrued with respect to the suspended manufacturing work order and expects to reverse part of the related charge following negotiations with the vendor.
+The Company approved a reduction-in-force during the year ended December 31, 2019, for which it accrued severance and benefits charges, all of which were paid in the three months ended March 31, 2020.
+The Company also accrued the maximum amount potentially payable under a manufacturing work order which it suspended.
+Following negotiations with the vendor, the Company paid \$2,252,000 in September 2020 in full settlement and reversed the remainder of the balance accrued.
+Further, the Company recorded impairment charges against property and equipment and right-of-use assets formerly used for manufacturing covering the period in which no benefits were expected to be derived, and incurred legal fees and accretion costs in connection with the restructuring.
+In the year ended December 31, 2020, the Company recorded costs for legal fees and for accretion related to the manufacturing premises.
+The Company does not expect to incur any further charges related to this restructuring.